Table of Contents

 Even if those numbers are entirely legitimate (i.e. they haven’t paid for traffic), they’re still pretty low for a big MLM.
 After all, the reputation of the company does play a pretty big role in how effective you would be at making sales.
 People are much more likely to buy from a company that they know about than some obscure company that someone is trying to promote.

-Alliance in Motion is a MLM and as such it relies on a recruitment model.
+Alliance in Motion is an MLM and as such it relies on a recruitment model.
 This means that the best way to earn money is to recruit other people into the company and have them be successful at both recruitment and sales.

 For example, members can earn money from packages that they sell to new distributors, from product sales, and from the sales of people in the team below them.

 As with most MLMs, members gain ranks as they progress through the company.
-This is based on the amount of sales that you make and the team that is under you makes.
+This is based on the number of sales that you make and the team that is under you makes.
 Higher ranks mean more potential to earn, which is how there ends up being such a strong focus on recruitment.

 The company doesn’t provide a large amount of information about their commission scheme, but most elements are similar to other MLM companies.

 One slightly interesting thing is in the ‘leg’ model for income earning.
 The model itself is common, where members build left and right sales teams and gain bonuses if those two teams match in sales.
-This companies allows members to use product re-orders as a way of matching sales.
+This company allows members to use product re-orders as a way of matching sales.

 It's very difficult to know how this works out in practice.
 It might offer an advantage over the approaches of other MLMs, but then again it may not.
-No matter how you look at it though, the end result is a MLM company that relies on you recruiting and selling.
+No matter how you look at it though, the end result is an MLM company that relies on you recruiting and selling.

-There are always two sides to a MLM company, the products and the opportunity.
+There are always two sides to an MLM company, the products, and the opportunity.
 In this case, the products certainly aren’t appealing and the opportunity is pretty average.
 The only distinction that this company has is that it operates in a number of markets where many of the larger American MLMs may not operate.
 Likewise, the products might be more appealing there than they are in American.